COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 There are two stopping conditions for ``cosmic-pop``:

 1. The shape of the parameter distributions for the parameters specified in convergence_params section of the inifile file converge to a shape, regardless of adding new binaries to the evolved population.
-This is quantified by the match criteria detailed in Breivik+2019 in prep
+This is quantified by the match criteria detailed in Breivik+2020

 2. The number of binaries sampled exceeds ``--Niter``.